ppy/osu-wiki/wiki/Tournaments/TWC/2020/en.md

 2. Each team is free to select up to one warm-up beatmap.
 Using beatmaps with questionable content is prohibited.
 All maps must be osu!taiko specific maps.
 3. Each captain has to ban **one beatmap** to be selected from the pool.
 These beatmaps are not allowed to be picked by any team in the entire match.
 4. Beatmap selection will alternate between each captain selecting a beatmap out of the map pool.
-5. Each captain must use "!roll" once in #multiplayer.
+5. Each captain must use `!roll` once in #multiplayer.
-   - The winner of the !roll starts picking the first beatmap of the match.
+   - The winner of the `!roll` starts picking the first beatmap of the match.
-   - The loser of the !roll starts banning one beatmap, followed by the winner of the !roll to ban a beatmap.
+   - The loser of the `!roll` starts banning one beatmap, followed by the winner of the `!roll` to ban a beatmap.
 6. Captains may pick freely from any bracket.
    - In case of a tie, the tiebreaker map must be played.
 7. Teams will have 2 minutes to pick a beatmap and 2 minutes to get ready.